bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 #### Force su / root password change
 If you want to force a change to the Seagate Central's root password then set the FORCE_PW_CHANGE environment variable.
-This will mean that when the unit reboots after the upgrade the root password will be changed **once** to the randomly generated root password as displayed.
+This will mean that every time the unit reboots the root password will be changed **once** to the randomly generated root password as displayed.
 For example

      FORCE_PW_CHANGE=1 ./make_seagate_firmware.sh .......